top of page

 The word lua means pit or depression and the number two.
 The number two is significant for lua because it encompasses the idea of duality, which involves force–counter force, action-reaction, life - death, masculine-feminine, positive-negative, yin-yang, good-bad, right-wrong, soft-hard, to name a few.
 Duality for the lua practitioner is about understanding the nature of opposites, because it determines the choices you make in every situation.
 For example, for every force there is a counter force.
 When a punch is thrown, expect a counter strike.
-In battle it is about action choices that means you may live or die.

 Lua is a way of life because as you learn how to break bones, you must also learn how to put them back.
 This philosophy refers not only to the physical part but the spiritual part, too.
 This is important because as a person you have mana (supernatural power).
 And mana can be used for good or it can be used for hewa (wrong purposes).